apurva-dange/free-linkedin-outreach/README.md

 ## The problem

 LinkedIn outreach can become repetitive very quickly.
+Whether for revenue generation or active job hunting, manual LinkedIn outreach forces users into a 7-to-9-minute administrative loop per contact, consuming over 30% of their productive week.
+Because ~18% of profile previews show outdated employer details, manual outreach produces high error rates, brand damage, and a 90%+ drop in response rates on misattributed messages, wasting dozens of hours weekly in low-yield administrative labor.

 For every person, you may need to: